Security-Onion-Solutions/securityonion-docs/elasticsearch.rst

 | You can learn more about ILM at:
 | https://www.elastic.co/guide/en/elasticsearch/reference/current/index-lifecycle-management.html

-Time-based index deletion occurs through the use of the $data_stream.policy.phases.delete.min_age setting within the lifecycle policy tied to each index.
-It is important to note that size-based deletion takes priority over time-based deletion, as disk may reach ``retention_pct`` and indices will be deleted before the ``min_age`` value is reached.
+Time-based index deletion is based on the ``min_age`` setting within the global policy or the individual policy for the index itself.
+Please note that size-based deletion via ``so-elasticsearch-indices-delete`` takes priority over time-based deletion, as disk usage may reach ``retention_pct`` and indices will be deleted before the ``min_age`` value is reached.

-ILM policies can be edited by navigating to :ref:`administration` --> Configuration --> elasticsearch --> $index --> policy --> phases --> delete --> min_age.
-Changes will take effect when a new index is created.
+ILM settings can be found by navigating to :ref:`administration` --> Configuration --> elasticsearch --> index_settings.

+To edit the global policy that applies to all indices, navigate to global_overrides --> policy --> phases and there you will see the cold, delete, hot, and warm ILM phases.

+To edit the policy for an individual index, first click the ``Options`` menu at the top of the page and then enable the ``Show all configurable settings, including advanced settings.`` option.
+Then navigate to $index --> policy --> phases.
+There you will see the cold, delete, hot, and warm ILM phases for that particular index.

+When modifying ILM settings, note that some settings will only take effect after a new index is created.

 Parsing
 -------